somedatapacket/docs.humio.com/content/installation/authentication.md

 {{% notice note %}}
-Make sure Humio is not accessible without passing through the proxy, as direct access to the Humio server in this configuration allows anyone to assumte any identity in Humio.
+Make sure Humio is not accessible without passing through the proxy, as direct access to the Humio server in this configuration allows anyone to assume any identity in Humio.
 {{% /notice %}}

 Configure using: